datalayer-examples/crossplane-example/README.md

 This repository aims to complement the official [Crossplane documentation](https://crossplane.io/docs) to give step-by-step examples to deploy infrastructure and services on [Google Cloud](https://cloud.google.com) and can be applied to other clouds like [Amazon](https://aws.amazon.com), [Azure](https://azure.microsoft.com)...

-We have a first section with standard flows like settting-up the environment, deploying managed and composite resources as helm chart...
+We have a first section with standard case like settting-up the environment, deploying managed and composite resources as helm chart...
 We also have a second section where we build our own application, a React.js user interface interacting with managed resources.

 We are trying to stick to some nomenclature like:

-- `Control Cluster`: The K8S cluster that hosts the Crossplane operator.
+- `Control Cluster`: The K8S cluster that hosts the Crossplane operator, in our case a [Kind](https://kind.sigs.k8s.io) cluster.
+- `Managed Resouces`: The managed infrastructure like cluster, database, IAM roles... created by the Control Cluster and running in the cloud.
-- `Workload Cluster`: The K8S clusters create by the Control Cluster.
+- `Workload Cluster`: The K8S managed clusters created by the Control Cluster and running in the cloud.

-## Standard Flows
+## Standard Cases

 You are expected to start from step 1 and follow-up step by step until the end.
 If you jump directly to a specific step, ensure your environment, including the shell environment variables, are set as expected.